catbaron0/efb-sticker2img-middleware/README.md

 **Middleware ID**: `catbaron.sticker2img`

-**Sticker2Img** is a middleware for EFB, to convert stickers and `gif` file to `jpeg` image, if it is sent from master to slave channel.
+**Sticker2Img** is a middleware for EFB, to convert stickers and `gif` files to `jpeg` images, if it is sent from master to slave channel.
 This middleware should solve this [issue](https://github.com/blueset/efb-wechat-slave/issues/48#issue-439681479).

-If a message has a attatched file whose a `.png` or `.gif` suffix, or if the message type is `sticker`, the attatched file would be converted to `jpeg` image.
+If a message has a attatched file with a `.png` or `.gif` suffix, or if the message type is `sticker`, the attatched file would be converted to `jpeg` image.
 Note that the converted `jpeg` file may be in low quality.

 Also be aware that this is a very early develop version.
 Please let me know if you found any problem.